 Maniac Tips for Surviving Black Friday

-Whether you’re up at midnight standing in line for the latest DVD deal at Walmart or lined up outside Best Buy in the hopes of scoring one of their 75″ 4K UHD Smart TVs with HDR, Black Friday definitely offers temptations.
+You might be up at midnight standing in line for the latest DVD deal at Walmart.
+Or, you might be lined up outside Best Buy in the hopes of scoring one of their 75″ 4K UHD Smart TVs with HDR.
+Either way, Black Friday definitely offers temptations.
 More than 165 million plan to shop this year.
 If you’re worried that Black Friday will cause you to spend more than you should, read this first.
-Black Friday is here, but these tips can be used any time of year to help you take better control of your shopping and spending.
+These tips can be used for surviving Black Friday or for any time of year.
+They’ll help you take better control of your shopping and spending.

 Shop the Ads from Home First

 Before heading out into the fray, go online and check out the Black Friday deals that will be available.
 You may be able to convince yourself to stay in bed where it’s warm – or at least limit the number of stores you plan to visit.